Last Updated: March 26, 2026

 Soft, acidic water is strongly recommended for this species.
 They come from some of the softest, most acidic waters in West Africa, and they simply don’t do well in hard, alkaline conditions.
 RO/DI water remineralized to target parameters is the most reliable approach.
 Indian almond leaves and driftwood help maintain the slightly acidic conditions they prefer.

 Note the cooler temperature range compared to many tropical fish.
-Jelly bean tetras prefer temperatures in the low to mid 70s and can be stressed by sustained temperatures above 80°F. This makes them a good match for unheated tanks in warm climates or for setups that run slightly cooler than typical tropical temperatures.
+Jelly bean tetras prefer temperatures in the low to mid 70s and is stressed by sustained temperatures above 80°F. This makes them a good match for unheated tanks in warm climates or for setups that run slightly cooler than typical tropical temperatures.

 Tank Setup